Vimpat

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to lacosamide, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to lacosamide, other medications, foods, dyes, or preservatives

 What should I watch for while using Vimpat?

-Women who become pregnant while using this medicine may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
-This registry collects information about the safety of antiepileptic drug use during pregnancy.
+Patients who become pregnant while using this medication may enroll in the North American Antiepileptic Drug Pregnancy Registry by calling 1-888-233-2334.
+This registry collects information about the safety of antiepileptic medication use during pregnancy.

 Where should I keep my medicine?